TudorBoboc/hello-world/README.md

-# hello-world
+# Tudor's GitHub trial
-hello-world repository for GitHub trial
+This is my first well made repository on GitHub